European Solidarity Corps Volunteering Programme

 - Create a profile and search the ESC database – all the ESC vacancies are listed here.

-- VSI can help you to find a project and we can also help arrange a more tailor-made project for you, complete our ESC Volunteer Application Formor contact us for more info.
+- VSI can help you to find a project and we can also help arrange a more tailor-made project for you.
+Please sign up with VSI as your sending organisation or alternatively contact Eimear at firstname.lastname@example.org for more info.

-You may apply through VSI or through the ESC database, either way, follow the instructions in the project description, usually it’s similar to applying for a job and you will need to upload your CV (you can check out Europass CV template which is a standard form of a CV in many EU countries) to your profile and write a motivation statement, some organisations may also ask you to complete an application form, sometimes with a section for you to forward to your sending organisation to complete.
+You can apply through VSI or through the ESC database, either way, follow the instructions in the project description.
+Usually this is similar to applying for a job and you will need to create a profile, upload your CV (check out the Europass CV template which is a standard form of a CV in many EU countries), write a motivation statement and some host organisations may also ask you to complete an application form.
+Some organisations will ask you to forward a section to your sending organisation to complete.
 If the hosting organisation feels that you would be suitable for the position they will usually contact you to arrange an interview via Skype/Zoom.
-Please let us know if you are invited for an interview.
+When this happens, pleaselet us know if you are invited for an interview and contact us if you need support with preparing for it.

 It can take a few months between finding a project, being accepted and starting so start your project search as early as possible.

 Organisations select the volunteers that they would like to host based on the interest, motivation and enthusiasm that the volunteer will bring to the project.
-You are not expected to have qualifications or work experience in any particular area and you cannot be excluded because you don't have them.
+You do not needqualifications or work experience in any particular area and you cannot be excluded because you don't have them.
 You should be motivated and take care to make it clear to potential hosts that you are very interested in their work and would like to contribute to the organisation and the work they’re doing.
 In the end, the organisation will select the volunteer(s) who match best with the ESC role.
-Since ESC projects are mainly long term full-time commitments, it is important to choose a project that you are genuinely interested in.
+Since ESC projects are mainly long-term full-time commitments, it is important to choose a project that you are genuinely interested in.

-Our staff will meet with each volunteer and organise an appropriate preparation and orientation programme for all aspects of their volunteer project.
-In addition, ESC volunteers join in on-arrival training and mid-term evaluation seminar (if your project is 6 months or more in duration) in your hosting country.
+Our staff will meet with each volunteer and organise an appropriate preparation, pre-departure training and orientation programme for all aspects of their volunteer project.
+In addition, ESC volunteers will participate in an on-arrival training and a mid-term evaluation seminar (if your project is 6 months or more in duration) in your host country.

-To register with VSI as your sending organisation tell us a bit more about yourself and complete this very short form.
+To register with VSI as your sending organisation tell us a bit more about yourself and sign up with VSI as your ESC sending organisation

-In general, an individual can take part in only one ESC, and the maximum duration is 12 months.
-There is an exception to this if the volunteer takes part in a volunteering team ESC project or in a short term project up to 2 months but this would be arranged specially, contact us for more info.
+In general, an individual can take part in only one ESC volunteer project, and the maximum duration is 12 months.
+There is an exception to this if the volunteer takes part in a volunteering team ESC project or in a short-term project up to 2 months but this would be arranged specially, contact us for more info.
 Also, if someone would need extra help to volunteer on the ESC programme, for example if you left school early or if you have a disability, then it’s possible to take part in 2 ESC projects, up to a total of 14 months.
-If you would like to take part in an ESC and think that you would need extra help you can contact us to discuss it privately, please contact Mateja: firstname.lastname@example.org, or talk about it with your youth worker.
+If you would like to take part in an ESC and think that you would need extra help you can contact us to discuss it privately, please contact Aine at email@example.com or talk about it with your youth or social worker.

 Want to find out more?

-Stories from some of our ESC and EVS volunteers: (scroll down to European Voluntary Service).
+Volunteer Stories from some of our returned ESC and EVS volunteers

 You can also find very helpful FAQs on the ESC website: https://europa.eu/youth/solidarity/faq_en